solana-labs/solana/README.md

 in two git repositories.
 Reserach is performed in the loom repository.
 That work drives the Loom specification forward.
 This repository, on the other hand, aims to implement the specification as-is.
 We care a great deal about quality, clarity and short learning curve.
-We avoid the use of `unsafe` Rust and an write tests for *everything*.
+We avoid the use of `unsafe` Rust and write tests for *everything*.
 Optimizations are only added when corresponding benchmarks are also added that demonstrate real performance boots.
 We expect the feature set here will always be a ways behind the loom repo, but that this is an implementation you can take to the bank, literally.